-Management methods such as this one work because it prevents your Frenchie from practising an unwanted behavior constantly.
-If your French Bulldog repeats the poop-eating behavior enough, it will develop habits, which will be harder to break.
+Management methods such as this work because they prevent your Frenchie from constantly practicing an unwanted behavior.
+If your French Bulldog repeats the poop-eating behavior enough, it will develop habits that will be harder to break.

-If dietary changes recommended by your veterinarian and medical disorders have been ruled out, behavior modification may also prove helpful.
-You should distract your French Bulldog with a treat after they have poop in order to divert their attention from it.
+Behavior modification may also prove helpful if dietary changes recommended by your veterinarian and medical disorders have been ruled out.
+You should distract your French Bulldog with a treat after they have pooped to divert their attention from it.
 It may not be long before a new behavior pattern emerges.

-To help your French Bulldog cope with emotional stress, make sure they get proper exercise and playtime; clean up after them as soon as they poop; and keep them on a leash while walking so they don’t eat other dogs’ stools.
+To help your French Bulldog cope with emotional stress, ensure they get proper exercise and playtime; clean up after them as soon as they poop, and keep them on a leash while walking so they don’t eat other dogs stools.

-Maintaining a clean yard, while keeping your French Bulldog on a leash, helps prevent poop eating, and minimizes the chances of them reenacting unwanted behaviors over and over.
-Having a fence surrounding an area where your Frenchie eliminates in the yard will help you pick up the poop easily since it will all be in one spot.
+Maintaining a clean yard while keeping your French Bulldog on a leash helps prevent poop eating and minimizes the chances of reenacting unwanted behaviors.
+A fence surrounding an area where your Frenchie eliminates in the yard will help you pick up the poop easily since it will all be in one spot.

 Even so, management does not address the root cause, whether it is related to a medical condition or a behavioral issue.
 There is, therefore, no best way to prevent a dog from eating his poop, but there are several approaches you can take to prevent it.